1. Home/

 AI Threat Modeling & Risk Analysis

 Before you can secure AI systems, you need to understand their specific attack surface.
-We analyze your AI architecture systematically — from data ingestion and model training to inference in production.
+We analyze your AI architecture systematically — from data ingestion and model training through to inference in production.
 In doing so, we identify vulnerabilities such as insecure API endpoints, unprotected model artifacts, and missing input validation.
 The result is a prioritized risk matrix with concrete measures, aligned to your business risk and regulatory requirements such as the EU AI Act.

 LLM Security & Prompt Injection Protection